“The Walking Dead” is shaking things up behind the scenes.

 “‘The Walking Dead’ is a special show which started in an entirely different era of TV, and continues, in this new era, to confidently take chances to tell compelling stories that excite audiences and make them deeply connect with its characters, adapting Robert Kirkman’s brilliant comic book,” Gimple said.
 “As the show closes in on its tenth year, I’m honored to keep working with the talented, dedicated people behind and in front of the camera to make it all it can be, while expanding the world of ‘The Walking Dead’ with new narratives like ‘Fear the Walking Dead’ and a whole host of truly cool stories ahead.
 Angela is a big part of the heart and soul of ‘The Walking Dead,’ and I’m thrilled to help facilitate her vision of the show’s next era.”

-Kang first joined the show as a story editor and later writer in Season 2, being upped to producer at the beginning of Season 3.
+Kang first joined the show as a writer in Season 2, being upped to producer at the beginning of Season 3.
 She was promoted to co-executive producer at the outset of Season 5.
 Among the episodes of the show she has written is the Season 2 episode “Judge, Jury, Executioner,” the Season 4 episode “Still,” and the Season 7 episode “The Cell.”
 She also co-wrote the Season 4 finale with Gimple.

 “I am beyond thrilled to be stepping into this new role with ‘The Walking Dead’” Kang said.
 “Working on this series and having the opportunity to adapt Robert Kirkman’s amazing comic has been a fangirl dream come true for me,” said Kang.
 “I’m excited to continue working with Scott and the wonderfully supportive folks at AMC, and can’t wait to share the next chapter of the story with our fans next fall.”